Manderlay: Plot

 The principal seven divisions are each populated by a single adult slave at Manderlay, who congregate daily and converse on a "parade ground," with Roman numerals of the numbers 1 through 7 designating where each slave stands.
 "Mam's Law" contains further provisions against the use of cash by slaves, or the felling of trees on the property for timber.

 All of this information disgusts Grace and inspires her to take charge of the plantation in order to punish the slave owners and prepare the slaves for life as free individuals.
 In order to guarantee that the former slaves will not continue to be exploited, no longer as slaves but instead as sharecroppers, Grace orders Joseph to draw up contracts for all Manderlay's inhabitants, institutionalizing a form of cooperative living in which the white family works as slaves and the blacks collectively own the plantation and its crops.
 Throughout this process, Grace lectures all those present about the notions of freedom and democracy, using rhetoric entirely in keeping with the ideology of racial equality which most contemporary Americans had yet to embrace.

-However, as the film progresses, Grace fails to embed these principles in Manderlay's community in a form she considers satisfactory.
+However, Grace fails to embed these principles in Manderlay's community in a form she considers satisfactory.
 Furthermore, her suggestions for improving the conditions of the community backfire on several occasions, such as using the surrounding trees for timber, which leaves the crops vulnerable to dust storms.
 After a year of such tribulations, the community harvests its cotton and successfully sells it, marking the high point of Grace's involvement.
-Subsequently, she un-enthusiastically has sex with one of the ex-slaves who also steals and gambles away all of the cotton profits.
-Finally admitting her failure, Grace contacts her father and attempts to leave the plantation only to be stopped by the plantation's blacks.
-At this point it is revealed that "Mam's Law" was not conceived and enforced by Mam or any of the other whites, but instead by Wilhelm, the community's eldest member, as a means of maintaining the status quo after the abolition of slavery, protecting the blacks from a hostile outside world.
-The people of Manderlay then tell Grace to punish Timothy for what he did by whipping him.
-Grace then finds a letter from her father, explaining that he came to get her while she was whipping Timothy.
-He assumed that this was what she meant by claiming that Manderlay had come upon new times and that she had accepted them as slaves.
+Subsequently, she un-enthusiastically has sex with Timothy, who also steals and gambles away all of the cotton profits.
+Finally acknowledging her failure, Grace contacts her father and attempts to leave the plantation only to be stopped by the inhabitants.
+It is then revealed that "Mam's Law" was not conceived and enforced by Mam or any of the other whites, but instead by Wilhelm, the community's eldest member, as a means of maintaining the status quo after the abolition of slavery, protecting the slaves and their descendants from a hostile outside world unready and unwilling to acknowledge them.
+The people of Manderlay then tell Grace, as the newly elected "Mam", to punish Timothy for what he did by whipping him.
+Grace, hoping the approaching gangsters will do to Manderlay as they did Dogville, then finds a letter from her father, explaining that he came to get her while she was whipping Timothy and, assuming that this was what she meant by claiming that Manderlay had come upon new times and that she had accepted them as slaves, left.
 Grace then runs away to another unrevealed place.
-As in many von Trier films, the idealistic main character becomes frustrated by the reality he or she encounters.
+As in many Trier films, the idealistic main character becomes frustrated by the reality he or she encounters.